CharlieMallon/milestoneThree/README.md

 -   My Mentor Brian Macharia for some good guidance.
 -   Mr_Bim_alumni for general encouragement and the occasional kick up the backside.
+-   Anthony for the prods in the right direction